aqsatariq12/GitProjects/README.md

 Git Projects is a front-end web application designed to manage project data with a clean and intuitive user interface.
 It allows users to add, edit, and delete project entries seamlessly.
 While the functionality is currently front-end only, it's designed to integrate easily with a back-end API for full-stack use.

 ->Features:
-1 )Responsive Design: Fully optimized for desktops, tablets, and mobile devices.
+1 )Responsive Design: Fully optimized for desktops, tablets, and mobile devices. <br>
 2) Add Projects: Users can create new project entries with ease.
 3) Edit Projects: Modify existing project details through an intuitive interface.
 4) Delete Projects: Remove unwanted project entries with a single click.